I’ve consigned before- what’s new?

 Here is a brief list of helpful tips and tricks to make sure we can sell the largest amount of your items –

--Make sure all clothing and items are very clean & presented as beautifully as possible – lint rollers & irons!
+-Make sure all clothing and items are very clean & presented as beautifully as possible – lint rollers & irons should be your best friend and will make your items more appealing!

 -Place your clothing on a hanger that is neither too big (stretches it) or too small (it will fall off)

--Remember these tags have to be taken off quickly, so place all tags out outside of bags (not inside ziplocs)
+-Remember these tags have to be taken off quickly, so place all tags on outside of bags (not inside ziplocs)

 -Take good care of leather/vinyl items – place tag in a different location (like on the zipper, collar, etc)